-- a. verifying that the Corporation operates at all times within applicable laws and regulations to the highest ethical and moral standards, - b. approving and monitoring compliance with the significant policies and procedures by which the Corporation is operated, - c. verifying that the Corporation sets appropriate environmental standards in its operations and is in compliance with environmental laws and regulations, - d. verifying that the Corporation has in place appropriate programs and policies for the health and safety of its employees in the workplace, - e. monitoring the Corporation's progress toward its goals and objectives and revising and altering its direction through management in response to changing circumstances, - f. taking action when the Corporation's performance falls short of its goals and objectives or when other special circumstances warrant, - g. verifying that the Corporation has implemented adequate disclosure controls and procedures and internal control and information systems, - h. ensuring that the Board receives from senior management on a timely basis the information and input required to enable the Board to effectively perform its duties, - i. adopting a written code of business conduct and ethics and monitoring compliance with the code, - j. annually assessing the adequacy of this Mandate and making any changes deemed necessary or appropriate, and - k. conducting and acting upon annual assessments and evaluations of the Board, committees of the Board and individual directors.
+- a. verifying that the Corporation operates at all times within applicable laws and regulations to the highest ethical and moral standards, - b. approving and monitoring compliance with the significant policies and procedures by which the Corporation is operated, - c. overseeing the Corporation's approach to sustainability and environmental, social and governance matters, - d. verifying that the Corporation sets appropriate environmental standards in its operations and is in compliance with environmental laws and regulations, - e. verifying that the Corporation has in place appropriate programs and policies for the health and safety of its employees in the workplace, - f. monitoring the Corporation's progress toward its goals and objectives and revising and altering its direction through management in response to changing circumstances, - g. taking action when the Corporation's performance falls short of its goals and objectives or when other special circumstances warrant, - h. verifying that the Corporation has implemented adequate disclosure controls and procedures and internal control and information systems, - i. ensuring that the Board receives from senior management on a timely basis the information and input required to enable the Board to effectively perform its duties, - j. adopting a written code of business conduct and ethics and monitoring compliance with the code, - k. annually assessing the adequacy of this Mandate and making any changes deemed necessary or appropriate, and - I. conducting and acting upon annual assessments and evaluations of the Board, committees of the Board and individual directors.